dgdimick/ARC-210-DCS-Display/Firmware/Tests/README.md

+# Button Board Project

+This repository contains the code for an ARC-210 project that uses a 4x4 button matrix.

+---

 ## Tests

-- Single_Button_Press.ino
+### Single_Button_Press.ino
-  A simple test to check if you have assembled the button board correctly, it will show the button being pressed as well as being being released; you may need to reset the board for the program to run.
+A simple test to check if you have assembled the button board correctly.
+This program will output a message to the serial monitor when a button is pressed and when it's released.
+You may need to reset the board for the program to run.